|

 substandard hand with extra length and strength in one suit

-Depending on partnership agreements,
+Depending on partnership

-When Charles Goren initially wrote "Goren's Bridge
+for some time.
+When Charles Goren initially wrote "Goren's

-method advocated weak two bids, preemptively opening 2
+"new" method advocated weak two bids, preemptively opening 2

 Diamonds, 2 Hearts, or 2 Spades.
 Similar to the 3 level